taiwotman/Smart-Traffic/README.md

 ### Credit

-So much gratitude to [New South Wales Transport Agency](www.transport.nsw.gov.au) for the open live traffic data API
+So much gratitude to [New South Wales Transport Agency](www.transport.nsw.gov.au) for the open live traffic data API and Google for the Tensorflow.
+Without opensource this work would not have been derived.

 ### You want to be a contributor?